 The Result: Lifelong Memories Without the Bank Account Hangover

-If you’ve been reading carefully, you may notice that we glossed over all the up-front costs of the trip, like the $4,500 car, air conditioner, bicycles, and the little bit of furniture we did buy.
+If you’ve been reading carefully, you may have noticed that our wrap-up of expenses glossed over all the up-front costs of the trip, like the $4,500 car, air conditioner, bicycles, and the little bit of furniture we bought.
 Surely that stuff came out of our savings, right?

 The one financial metric we track diligently every month of our lives is our total net worth — the sum of all our assets, minus any liabilities or debt.
-By the end of this trip, our net worth was right around the same number as when we set out, meaning we didn’t backtrack on our goal of becoming financially independent.
+By the end of this trip, our net worth was actually a tiny bit higher than when we set out, meaning we didn’t backtrack at all on our goal of becoming financially independent.

-Although our six-month honeymoon didn’t actually cost $0 (sorry for the clickbait title), it also didn’t deplete our savings whatsoever!
+Although our six-month honeymoon didn’t technically cost $0 (sorry for the clickbait title), the point is that it didn’t deplete our savings whatsoever.
 Instead, we were able to put that money toward settling down and paying cash for a house as soon as we returned.
 But we wouldn’t be settled down for too long — it was time to go back to work and save some more before our next big adventure!